 Investments in debt instruments

 Subsequent measurement of debt instruments depends on the Group's business model for managing the asset and the contractual cash flow characteristics of the asset.
-The three measurement categories for classification of debt instruments are:
+The Group only holds investments in debt instruments measured at amortised cost.